 Newborns have a wide range of musical abilities, some of which I’ve written about in Are we hardwired for music?
-Now a recent study from McMaster University shows that babies benefit from musical training even before they can walk or talk.
-One-year old babies who participated with their parents in interactive music classes communicated better, showed more sophisticated brain responses to music, and even smiled more.
+Now a recent study by Laurel Trainor and colleagues at McMaster University in Canada shows that babies benefit from musical training even before they can walk or talk.
+One-year old babies who had participated with their parents in interactive music classes communicated better, showed more sophisticated brain responses to music, and even smiled more.
 Continue reading →

 I thought I had finished writing this post when a fascinating new study appeared in my Inbox, and I simply had to incorporate it.
 Researchers at the University of Helsinki have discovered that, for several months after birth, infants can recognize a melody that they have heard in utero.
 In a study of 24 women conducted during the final trimester of pregnancy, half of the women played Twinkle, Twinkle Little Star to their fetuses five days a week for the last few weeks of their pregnancies, half did not.
 (Yes, the researchers really used Twinkle, Twinkle.)Continue reading →